LarsEivind96/Kunstutstilling/README.md

 ## Layout

-We have used a combination of CSS grid and a flexbox layout through the website.
-The navigation bar and the buttons to show the next/previous SVG and save an SVG as favorite is positioned using a flexbox layout.
+We have used a combination of CSS grid and a flexbox layout throughout the website.
+The navigation bar, the buttons to show the next/previous SVG, and button used to mark an SVG as a favorite is positioned using a flexbox layout.
 This section has a one-dimensional layout and a flexbox layout is perfect to position elements on one dimension.
 The series of SVGs displayed in the “Gallery” and “Favorites” pages are controlled using CSS-grid – a natural choice as the SVGs are displayed in a two-dimensional grid.
+CSS-grid also made it easy have variable amounts of SVGs in the grids.

 ## SVG